 Note: When starting an account from scratch, it can take months to start seeing positive results.
 Variables include industry, how often you are pinning fresh content, and if you are running promoted pins.

-I wanted to share this data with you to show that Story Pins can, in fact, lead to sales.
-I want you to stop poo poo-ing them and give Story Pins a try!
+I wanted to share this data with you to show that Idea Pins can, in fact, lead to sales.
+I want you to stop poo poo-ing them and give Idea Pins a try!
 Here are a few best practices to follow:

 Video content is king right now.
 It’s easily digestible and great for telling a story.
-Each page of a Story Pin can have a video of up to 60 seconds in length.
-I recommend keeping it to a minute or two per page so you don’t lose your viewer. **For accessibility and because many users scroll with the sound off, make sure to add text or captions to your video.
+Each page of an Idea Pin can have a video of up to 60 seconds in length.
+I recommend keeping it to a minute or less per page so you don’t lose your viewer. **For accessibility and because many users scroll with the sound off, make sure to add text or captions to your video.

 If you are adding text-based pages, try not to add too much content on a single page.
 Break it up so that each page a single message or point.

-Try using the Pinterest app on your phone to record a Story Pin.
-You can also try creating designs in Canva and upload them to Pinterest as a Story Pin (Get my FREE Story Pin Templates HERE)…OR repurpose other video content you have like Reels, TikTok, etc. After you’ve tried some variations, look at your analytics to see what performs the best.
+Try using the Pinterest app on your phone to record an Idea Pin.
+You can also try creating designs in Canva and upload them to Pinterest as an Idea Pin (Get my FREE Idea Pin Templates HERE)…OR repurpose other video content you have like Reels, TikTok, etc. Also test out different days or times to publish your Idea Pins.
+After you’ve tried some variations, look at your analytics to see what performs the best.

-I hope this article changed your mind on Story Pins!
-Story Pins are still early access but should be rolling out worldwide this year.
-If you don’t have access to them on your account yet, CLICK HERE to request it.
+I hope this article changed your mind on Idea Pins!
+Idea Pins are gradually being rolled out worldwide so if you don’t have access to them on your account yet, CLICK HERE to request them.
 (You should get access in 24-48 hours).
-I would love to see your Story Pins – tag me on Pinterest and I will add them to my Story Pin Inspiration board!
+I would love to see your Idea Pins – tag me on Pinterest and I will add them to my Idea Pin Inspiration board!

-For more info about Story Pins, be sure to check out these other posts:
+For more info about Idea Pins (aka Story Pins) be sure to check out these other posts: